ucpu/qasmint/README.md

 # qASMint

-Queued Assembler Interpreter (pronounced as `qas-mint`) is processor for simplified assembler designed for learning and optimizing less traditional algorithmic tasks.
+Queued Assembler Interpreter (pronounced as `qas-mint`) is processor simulator for simplified assembler designed for learning and optimizing less traditional algorithmic tasks.

 Distinctive feature of the processor is availability of multiple stacks, queues, and tapes.